 With over 800 million monthly active users, Instagram is a great source for businesses to keep their customers up-to-date with the latest products, developments and events.
 Like Snapchat, Instagram is incredibly useful where the promotion of your business/brand is your primary objective.
 There are a number of B2B companies utilising the Instagram platform, one of the most notable being IBM, which uses it to promote its culture, offices, technology and much, much more.

-Instagram is mostly about high-quality video and photos, so keep that in mind!
-According to Social Media Today, Instagram is the fastest growing platform, predominantly used by females, and 90% of Instagram users are under 35.
+Instagram is mostly about high-quality videos and photos, so keep that in mind!
+According to Social Media Today, Instagram is the fastest-growing platform, predominantly used by females, and 90% of Instagram users are under 35.